Joshua Tukamuhebwa

-Joshua Tukamuhebwa is a Ugandan professional boxer and a light welterweight.
+Joshua Tukamuhebwa is a Ugandan professional boxer who competes in the light welterweight division.
 He is the captain for the Uganda National Boxing team.

 Career

 In February 2014, Tukamuhebwa participated in the national boxing championship at MTN arena in Lugogo.
 He was the youngest person to participate in the competition at 14 years old.

 Tukamuhebwa participated in the 2022 Commonwealth Games in Birmingham, England where he won 2 games and lost a game to Wyatt Sanford 4–1 in the quarter finals.
 He and 16 other players represented Uganda national team in the Africa Boxing Championships which happened from 25 July to 5 August 2023 in Yaounde, Cameroon.

 Tukamuhebwa qualified to the Africa Olympic boxing qualifiers in 2023 which took place in Dakar Senegal after beating Japher Onen in the Boxing Champions League.

 In 2024, Tukamuhebwa participated in the 2024 Summer Olympics Games qualifiers in Busto Arsizio, Italy and won two bouts and lost to Alkasbeh Obada from Jordan in round 16.